This technique offers the most benefits, and requires the least amount of time and transition. – Kirsten

 A liability waiver must be completed by each participant.
 Please download the form here, complete, and turn in at your first appointment.

 Cancellation/Late/Missed Appointment Policy: If you are late, full fee is still expected for your remaining appointment time.
 If appointments are missed with less than 24 hours' notice, non-rebookable time must still be paid in full.
 (Contact Kirsten at firstname.lastname@example.org, or call 802-839-6228.)

 On-site massage is highly popular for many reasons:

-Kirsten Wiley is a nationally Certified Massage Therapist and Kristin "Ginger" Camp is a Certified Massage Therapist.
+Kirsten Wiley is a nationally Board Certified Massage Therapist and Kristin "Ginger" Camp is a Certified Massage Therapist.
 Kirsten writes:

 With over 20 years of massage experience, I remain continuously impressed by the transformative effects of massage.
 I began with chair massage, as a receiver.
 I experienced not only a relief from headaches, but also a boost in energy and morale.
 After training at the Vermont Massage Institute in Burlington, I set up my first practice in a physical therapy office where I was positively influenced by the work of the skilled therapists . . . .
 In 2007 I trained at the Sports Medicine Hospital in Beijing where I studied Tui Na (pronounced twai-nah).
 Tui Na has enormous potential to relieve pain and energize.
 I look forward to bringing this service into the workplace.
 This technique offers the most benefits, and requires the least amount of time and transition.
 My strong background in anatomy, and my knowledge of multiple relaxation and stimulation techniques helps me find areas of stress and address them efficiently.